 - Transcripts from all universities and colleges attended must be uploaded to your application; do not mail official transcripts to our office.
 For more information, visit Frequently Asked Questions;

 - A statement of purpose indicating your reasons for undertaking graduate study.
 In addition, please describe your qualifications for the academic program and your career objectives in undertaking this program.
 Also, please outline your specific interests and any experience in the biosciences workforce.
 For Brandeis undergraduates applying to the five-year program, please describe how your bachelor's degree requirements can be met in the first year of the program.

 - Graduate Record Exam (GRE) is required, except for Brandeis undergraduates applying to the five-year B.A./M.S. or B.S./M.S. program.
 Our ETS institution code is 3092.

-Generous scholarships and financial aid are available; for more information, please click here.
+Generous scholarships and financial aid are available; for more information, please visit our Financial Aid page.